-This is the first in a new book series set in the Five Realms of Podkin One-Ear.
-In this new story we meet Uki, who comes from the Ice Wastes beyond the Cinder Wall, rejected and driven out of his village and left to die.
-Just at the point of death, he is saved by a long buried spirit from the time of the Ancients and given special powers through one of the four escaped spirits to give him extra strengths.
+Uki and the Outcasts is the first in a new book series set in the Five Realms of Podkin One-Ear.
+In this new story, we meet Uki, who comes from the Ice Wastes beyond the Cinder Wall, rejected and driven out of his village and left to die.
+Just at the point of death, he is saved by a long-buried spirit from the time of the Ancients and given special powers through one of the four escaped spirits to provide him with extra strengths.
 He is tasked with a special mission to capture the other three escaped spirits to save all rabbitkind.
-No mission would be complete without trusted companions and early into his mission he meets Jori, a trained assassin who refuses to kill people and Kree, a very short rabbit who rides the fastest jerboa.
-And so the journey and thrilling adventure begins.
+No mission would be complete without trusted companions, and early into his quest, he meets Jori, a trained assassin who refuses to kill people and Kree, a very short rabbit who rides the fastest jerboa.
+And so the journey and thrilling adventure begin.

-The whole story is told by The Bard to Rue which adds to the rich storytelling in this book, and so another reason it is perfect to read aloud with a class.
-These sections of the book, known as The Interlude, have almost as much excitement in them as Uki’s adventures and it is very pleasing to read both stories entwining more and more as the story progresses.
-The tension holds us throughout and builds perfectly to the end leaving you impatient for the next book in the series.
+The whole story is told by The Bard to Rue which adds to the rich storytelling in this book, and so another reason it is perfect for reading aloud with a class.
+These sections of the book, known as The Interlude, have almost as much excitement in them as Uki’s adventures, and it is very pleasing to read both stories entwining more and more as the story progresses.
+The tension holds us throughout and builds perfectly to the end, leaving you impatient for the next book in the series.

 I anticipate that another legendary rabbit hero is born in this book and will not disappoint Podkin fans.
 Now I will admit that I’m saying this as a first book reader of Kieran Larwood’s books but having read it – and by that I mean I was gripped and immersed right from the start – I am planning on reading all the Five Realms of Podkin One-Ear as soon as I can!
 This will also let new fans like me know that you don’t have to have read all the previous Podkin books to thoroughly enjoy and love this story.
 Kieran Larwood is a genuinely wonderful storyteller.